 This is such an easy trap to fall into.
 Everywhere you turn there are people offering blogging advice.

 As a new blogger you want to absorb as much information as you can, but this is not going to help you in the long run.
 It is only going to leave you feeling overwhelmed.
 (Read this post if you are feeling overwhelmed!)

-My recommendation is to find one or two people you trust in the blogging community and block out all the rest.
+My recommendation is to find two or three people you trust in the blogging community and block out all the rest.
 This will save you so much time and energy.

 If you start trying to do everything, everyone is telling you to do, you are just going to be spinning your wheels without actually making any progress.
 Trust me, I know from experience.

 The best thing you can do for yourself is to choose one or two trustworthy blogging instructors and ignore the rest.
 Subscribe to their email list, reach out to them with questions, and go to their blogs for advice.